Alfons Weber: Club career

-Club career
+International career

 Weber was called up for Switzerland for the first time in 1937 by National team manager Karl Rappan.
 He played his debut for his country on 14 November 1937 in the test game against in Budapest against Hungary as the hosts won by two goals to nil.
 Two years later he was called up again and played two more games for his country as the national team played in the winter camp against Spain and Portugal.